artefactual/atom-docs/user-manual/access-content/context-menu.rst

 **Right-hand context menu**

-4. A link to add the current record to the Clipboard.
-For more information on the Clipboard, see: **TO DO**
+4. A link to add the current record to the :term:`Clipboard`.
+For more information on using the Clipboard, see: :ref:`clipboard`.

 5. The "Explore" section, which contains various ways to explore the current :term:`archival unit`.
 These include: